 The core difference lies in intelligence.
 Traditional systems are digital filing cabinets that depend on manual routing and rigid rules.
 AI service desks understand context, learn from customer interactions, and continuously improve their responses.

-AI service desks process requests, understand intent through natural language processing, predict needs, and proactively solve technical issues before they escalate.
-These systems integrate multiple AI tools working together to optimize workflows and achieve faster resolutions.
+AI service desks process requests, understand intent through natural language processing, gather missing context, and resolve issues before they become bottlenecks.
+These systems integrate multiple AI tools to optimize workflows and deliver faster resolutions.

 These systems integrate multiple AI technologies working together.
 Text processing interprets employee requests written in everyday language.
 Machine learning algorithms identify patterns and improve accuracy over time.
 Automation engines execute workflows and trigger actions based on intelligent analysis.